rorads/jsonchema-hacky-visualisation/schema2workshop-workflow/README.md

 ![media/schema_markedup_with_data](_media/schema_markedup_with_data.png)

-These take the form of webpages.
+These take the form of web-pages.
 Their components can be extracted via a screenshot, and their structure can be modified with different versions of a JSON data file which adheres to the Schema.

 ## Walk Through